Bryan Nelson (ornithologist): Ornithological research

 After completing his DPhil in 1963, Nelson travelled with his wife to several uninhabited islands in the Galápagos Islands to continue his research on seabirds, primarily studying blue-footed, masked and red-footed boobies.
-The couple lived in a tent and went naked for an entire year while studying the booby and frigate-bird populations of the islands.
+The couple lived in a tent and "eschewed clothes" while studying the booby and frigate-bird populations of the islands.
 At one point, Prince Philip, Duke of Edinburgh visited the islands, and invited the Nelsons to lunch aboard the Royal Yacht Britannia; Nelson recalled attending the lunch "in patched shorts liberally splattered with albatross vomit".
 Prince Philip, also a seabird enthusiast, took some of Nelson's research diaries back to England with him to keep them safe from Ecuadorian customs officials, and later returned them to Nelson at Buckingham Palace.

 In 1967, Nelson spent a year on Christmas Island, studying the rare Abbott's booby, whose only habitat was threatened by phosphate mining on the island.
 In later years, Nelson gave evidence to the Australian government about the ecological impacts of mining on Christmas Island, which ultimately contributed to the creation of Christmas Island National Park to protect the island's biodiversity.
-In 1968, Nelson and his wife travelled to Jordan, where he served as the director of the Azraq Desert Research Station and studied the migratory birds of the region.
-He also performed an in-depth study of a colony of Australasian gannets at Cape Kidnappers, New Zealand.
+In 1968, Nelson and his wife travelled to Jordan, where he was the director of the Azraq Desert Research Station and studied the migratory birds of the region.
+He also studied a colony of Australasian gannets at Cape Kidnappers, New Zealand.

 Nelson conducted pioneering fieldwork on the habits and communication methods of gannets and boobies; among his key hypotheses was the suggestion that gannets use a gesture known as "skypointing" to warn mates that they are about to leave the nest.
 As Scottish Field Magazine noted: "He interpreted and described the fascinating non-verbal communication of gannets.
 As a zoology lecturer, he amused and inspired thousands of Aberdeen University students over many years with his 'skypointing' and 'beak fencing'."
 He was the author of an authoritative 1,000-page monograph on boobies and gannets, including a volume on Pelecaniformes and a more general volume on seabird biology and ecology.